 The film has already been proposed to 10 national and international conferences and meetings in an effort to reach broad networks of educators and rehabilitation trainers, social workers and blindness and Ophthalmological organizations.

-Corporate sponsors are being sought to underwrite the costs to show the film at the National Rehabilitation Education Conference next fall in DC, as well as at other major conventions whose members serve the needs of blind and disabled individuals.
+Corporate sponsors are being sought to underwrite the costs to show the film at major conventions and professional meetings to those who directly serve the needs of blind and disabled individuals.

-The messages conveyed in Sense The Wind will resonate with these diverse audiences and positively impact many lives.
-Please help support our outreach efforts.
+The messages conveyed in Sense The Windwill resonate with these diverse audiences and positively impact many lives.
+Please join our team and support our outreach efforts!